 Do you have a few marathons under your belt, but can’t seem to breakthrough to your time goals?
 Or perhaps you start your marathons strong but fall apart with only a few miles to go?
 If you are looking to run strong from start to finish then this training plan is for you.
 With long runs as the cornerstone of this training plan, you will build endurance and hone your race-day pacing through multiple long runs of 20 miles.
 The plan also incorporates weekly interval training and tempo runs in addition and has built in “step-back” weeks to help you stay healthy and avoid injury.
 You will also find race-day pacing guidelines that will help you run your best 26.2 yet!
 This training plan is designed for runners who have a 6-8 week base of at least 25-35 miles per week and a long run of 8-10 miles.
 If you do not have a base of 25-35 miles a week consider Run Far Girl Coaching’s 24 week beginner plan.

 More about Sarah

-Sarah brings to the table over ten years of running experience and has been self-coached, taking her half marathon time from 1:55 to 1:35 and her marathon time from 4:11 to 3:25.
+Sarah is a certified running coach through the RRCA and a USATF Level One Coach.
+She brings to the table over ten years of running experience and has been self-coached, taking her half marathon time from 1:55 to 1:34 and her marathon time from 4:11 to 3:25.
 Eager to help others reach their running goals, Sarah designs training plans unique to each of her clients and helps provide valuable feedback and modification along the way.
 She specializes in postpartum coaching and is passionate about helping others run to their full potential.

 Find out what Run Far Girl Clients are saying about Sarah’s coaching HERE.